Communities

 How do I create or manage a community?

 Create a new one at /communities/new.
-Each community has its own answer page, stream page, and owner management page for question settings and pulse summary controls.
+Each community gets its own answer page, stream page, and owner management page for descriptions, question settings, future questions, and pulse summary controls.

 Need the general site answers too?
 Read the main FAQ, visit About, or email [email protected].